ekorsak-deutsch/CIDM6330/Assignment 1/README.md

 ## Introduction

 ### Scope and Constraints
 The Cloud-Based ADR Solution is designed to provide cybersecurity monitoring capabilities for cloud-centric educational environments.
 Due to scope constraints, only the **Monitoring feature** will be implemented in this phase.
 This includes real-time tracking of logins, MFA modifications, and email rule changes via platform APIs.
 Advanced threat detection, file monitoring, response actions are **out of scope** for the current implementation.
+Only Google Workspace API is considered, with Microsoft 365 as a possibility.

 ### Table of Contents
 1. [Requirements Statements](#requirements-statements)